Welcome, Guest. Please login or register.

 What to do about water?

 I have a storage tank up in the bow (monel) that holds about 15 gal of water (non original, in original location).?
-I regularly drink the water from this tank, and it has not hurt me yet (arguable).
-Tongue
+I regularly drink the water from this tank, and it has not hurt me yet (arguable). :P

-I also have 3, 6 gallon 'Jerry jugs'? that I can bring aboard, but don't care for the 'tied on the rail' arrangement for a couple reasons.I don't like the weight and windage up there, nor do I like the risk of losing them overboard off shore when I am most likely to need them.
-Shocked
+I also have 3, 6 gallon 'Jerry jugs'? that I can bring aboard, but don't care for the 'tied on the rail' arrangement for a couple reasons.I don't like the weight and windage up there, nor do I like the risk of losing them overboard off shore when I am most likely to need them. :o

 Carl Alberg was a genus.

-Grin His design of my boat included a 'water collection system' which many are not aware of.
+;D His design of my boat included a 'water collection system' which many are not aware of.
 You can simply plug the midships deck drains, and then the rain water will all run aft to the drains at the waist.

 These drains are conveniently plumbed to two length's of flexible hose that are just the perfect length to run back into the cockpit through the cutout in the lazy-rat (outboard models) or just into the lazy-rat (inboard) to fill your Jugs.
 Now, I am not thinking this water would be best for drinking, cause even if you let it rain for a few minutes before you start to capture the run off you are still going to be taking the salty run off that has been washing down your boat.. but if it rains long enough, or you are in desperate need it would sure beat drinking sea water.
 This would be the ideal opportunity to capture water for general cooking and washing chores though.

 The water makers of any greater capacity are (IMHO) just too much for a small boat.
 It takes a lot of pressure to force water through the RO filter to make water, and any way you slice it that takes current.
-I know there are some 'tow behind' units that don't take electricity, but instead work by directly converting cash dollars into water.I am not sure how well this works, and don't see my cruising kitty supporting finding out.
-Embarrassed
+I know there are some 'tow behind' units that don't take electricity, but instead work by directly converting cash dollars into water.I am not sure how well this works, and don't see my cruising kitty supporting finding out. :-[

 (edit to fix weird formatting errors)